withspectrum/rethinkdb-inspector/README.md

 # `rethinkdb-inspector`

-Inspect RethinkDB queries as they happen.
+Inspect your RethinkDB queries and find out how fast they are.

 > Note: This module only works with `rethinkdbdash`, PRs to add support for the main `rethinkdb` driver welcome.